 Transfers out of Country

-There is no general prohibition on transfers of personal data outside Singapore.
-However, transfers of personal data outside of Singapore requires the jurisdiction that is receiving the personal data to provide safeguards equivalent to or greater than the requirements under the PDPA.
+There is a limitation on transfers of personal data outside Singapore.
+The transfers of personal data outside of Singapore requires the recipient of the personal data to provide safeguards equivalent to or greater than the requirements under the PDPA.
+The PDPA does not provide a white-list of countries that are deemed to have equivalent protection.

 As such, organisations may transfer personal data overseas if they have taken appropriate steps to comply with the data protection provisions in respect of the transferred personal data while such personal data remains in their possession or control.
 When the personal data is transferred to a recipient outside of Singapore, organisations need to ensure that the recipient is bound by legally enforceable obligations to provide a standard of protection comparable to that under the PDPA.
 Such legally enforceable obligations include obligations imposed under law, any contract or binding corporate rules.